openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Issuer

 This specification defines an API for credential issuance provided by a Credential Issuer.
-The API is comprised by the following endpoints:
+The API is comprised of the following endpoints:

 * A mandatory Credential Endpoint from which Credentials can be issued.
 See (#credential-endpoint).
 * An optional Batch Credential Endpoint from which multiple Credentials can be issued in one request.
 See (#batch-credential-endpoint).
-* An optional Deferred Credential Endpoint to allow for the deferred delivery of credentials.
+* An optional Deferred Credential Endpoint to allow for the deferred delivery of credentials (#deferred-credential-issuance).
 * An optional mechanism for the Credential Issuer to make a credential offer to the Wallet to encourage the Wallet to start the Issuance Flow.
 See (#issuance_initiation_endpoint).
 * A mechanism for the Credential Issuer to publish metadata about the Credential it is capable of issuing.
-See (#credential_issuer_metadata)
+See (#server-metadata)

 Both the Credential and the Batch Credential endpoints have the (optional) ability to bind an issued Credential to certain cryptographic key material.
 Both request therefore allow to convey a proof of posession for the key material.
 Multiple proof types are supported.